henrymckay/start/README.md

 # start
-My first repository.
+This is my first GitHub repo.
-Editing README on the web.
+I can edit README on the web.
-Editing README locally.
+I can edit README locally.